Do you know how much of your working day is spent looking for information in your inbox?

 - Make changes to your label.

 5. How to Create Nested Gmail Labels

-Or, if you are a firm providing accounting and tax services, you can create a parent label for "tax" and sub-labels for each customer you're servicing.
+For instance, if you are a firm providing accounting and tax services, you can create a parent label for "tax" and sub-labels for each customer you're servicing.

-Follow these steps to set up a nested label in Gmail:
+Here is how to set up a nested label in Gmail: